Broward Inspector General

 Meet the Inspector General

-Since 2015, she has been an adjunct faculty member teaching public service ethics and professionalism for Florida International University.
-She is also on the Board of Directors of the Association of Inspectors General.
+Ms. Breece has been with the OIG since 2012.
+Her over 30-year public service career includes serving as Broward OIG General Counsel, Florida Chief Assistant Statewide Prosecutor, and Assistant State Attorney for Miami-Dade County.
+She also ran her own law practice specializing in civil and criminal white collar defense.
+She was an adjunct faculty member teaching public service ethics and professionalism for Florida International University from 2015 to 2023.
+She is an officer and director of the Association of Inspectors General.
 Her law degree is from The Catholic University of America in Washington, D.C., and her B.A. in Criminal Justice is from the University of Maryland at College Park.
-She is a Certified Inspector General, a Certified Fraud Examiner, Board Certified in Criminal Trial Law by The Florida Bar, and AV Preeminent Rated by Martindale-Hubbell.
+She is a Certified Inspector General, a Certified Fraud Examiner, Board Certified in Criminal Trial Law by The Florida Bar (1999 to 2024), and AV Preeminent Rated by Martindale-Hubbell.

 OIG Management and Staff